benedekrozemberczki/littleballoffur/README.md

 **Methods included**

-In detail, the sampling methods were implemented.
+In detail, the following sampling methods were implemented.

 **Node sampling**